Posted on

 • Pure aluminum core from the center to the rim for even & efficient heat conduction on slow-heating electric stoves.

-The Multiclad Pro is, in my opinion, the best budget stainless steel cookware set for all cooktops.
-It closely mirrors All-Clad’s premium D3 line but is half the price with minimal performance loss.
+The Multiclad Pro is, in my opinion, the best budget stainless steel set for all cooktops.
+It closely mirrors All-Clad’s premium D3 line but costs only half the price with minimal performance loss.

 Like All-Clad’s D3, this set features a robust triple-ply design using a thick aluminum core for heat conduction with an 18/10 exterior.